Wheaton College Bias Incident Policy

 Wheaton College prohibits biased speech and behaviors that foster attitudes and/or actions condemned in Scripture, such as prejudice, slander, gossip, hatred, dissensions, factions, stereotyping, and exclusion, all of which threaten the ability to love our neighbors as we love ourselves and to nurture a learning community that reflects the Kingdom of God.
 Bias incidents are antithetical to the Wheaton College mission as expressed in the Wheaton College Community Covenant, Statement of Faith, and Christ-Centered Diversity Commitment.

 After a Bias Incident report is submitted, the Chief Intercultural Engagement Officer will review the report and contact the reporter unless the report is submitted anonymously.
-A student who reports bias incidents will have the option of choosing a restorative justice, student code of conduct, or no action reporting process.
+The student who reports bias incidents will have the option of choosing a restorative justice, student code of conduct, or no action reporting process.
 In certain situations, the College may choose to further investigate bias incidents.
+In all cases, the College will carry out this policy within the broader context of biblical principles for addressing and resolving conflict.

 If there is a physical safety concern, bias incidents may also be reported using the following form: